Wolfprint/React-16/3 Creating your first component/README.md

 }
 ```

-# Function vs Class Components
+## Function vs Class Components

-Both classes and function components are equivalen from React´s point of view.
+Both class and function components are equivalent from React´s point of view.
 Classes have some additional features that will discuss in a future section.

+## Rendering a Component

 For more detailed information please [click here](https://reactjs.org/docs/components-and-props.html)